KarolS/millfork/docs/api/custom-platform.md

 Every platform is defined in an `.ini` file with an appropriate name.

+As an extension, multiline entries are supported: if a line ends with a backslash character, the value continues to the next line.

 #### `[compilation]` section

 * `arch` – CPU architecture.
 It defines which instructions are available.
 Available values: